v4iv/theleakycauldronblog/src/pages/blog/use-guess-js-in-your-gatsby-site-to-enhance-user-experience.md

 ![google-api-console-credentials-guessjs-2](/img/screenshot-2019-04-04-at-12.03.05-am.png "google-api-console-credentials-2")

 In the new page create a new Service Account.
+Give desired names, and for the role select

 ## Add _gatsby-plugin-guess-js_ to _gatsby-config.js_ dynamically